lillypad/badger/README.md

 # badger
 The swiss army knife for windows exploit development.<br/>
 ---ABOUT---
-Version: 2.1
+Version: 2.1<br/>
-Made By: Arc Network Security
+Made By: Arc Network Security<br/>
-Website: www.arcnetworksecurity.com
+Website: www.arcnetworksecurity.com<br/>
-This application is designed to be the Swiss Army Knife of Windows exploit development Allowing exploit developers to think more about development than the repetitive tasks done everyday To participate in this project email lilly@arcnetworksecurity.com
+This application is designed to be the Swiss Army Knife of Windows exploit development<br/>
+Allowing exploit developers to think more about development than the repetitive tasks done everyday<br/>
+To participate in this project email lilly@arcnetworksecurity.com<br/>
-IMPORTANT: By using this application you indemnify and hold harmless Arc Network Security\nfor any unethical application or misuse of this software
+IMPORTANT: By using this application you indemnify and hold harmless Arc Network Security\nfor any unethical application or misuse of this software<br/>
 ---WHAT'S NEW---
 - Only Supports IMAGE_EXPORT_DIRECTORY in .text Fixed
 - Now supports more than one command at a time